ARM-software/ebbr/source/chapter3-secureworld.rst

 AArch64 Multiprocessor Startup Protocol
 =======================================
-On AArch64 platforms, Firmware resident in Trustzone EL3 must implement and conform to the Power State Coordination Interface specification [PSCI]_.
+On AArch64 platforms, Firmware resident in EL3 must implement and conform to the Power State Coordination Interface specification [PSCI]_.

 Platforms without EL3 must implement one of: